 Shipping container homes continue to emerge in the housing market as more people find that this is precisely what they want in a home.
 These homes are eco-friendly, cost-effective, and easy to design to the tastes and needs of the owner.
 Consider this unique way of living!

-Shipping containers have become increasingly popular as an economical choice for building homes, storage units, and even health care clinics in remote destinations.
+Shipping container garden.
+Growing plants in shipping containers has become increasingly popular as an economical choice for having a shipping container garden.
+Shipping containers are being used for building homes, storage units, and even health care clinics in remote destinations.
 Many organizations have found these upcycled containers to be perfect for transporting goods.
 Setting up service centers in disaster zones is another vital use for containers.
 Now a new use has been found for shipping containers: farming or gardening.

 Imagine the possibilities.